 - Not as powerful as some of the other disposals out there.

-The Benefits and Uses of Best Garbage Disposal
+The Benefits and Uses of Garbage Disposals

-In the days before home garbage disposals became commonplace a large proportion of the trash sent to the sidewalk for collection was food waste.
+In the days before home garbage disposals became commonplace a large proportion of the trash sent to the sidewalk for the collection was food waste.
 This caused the trash cans to stink to high heaven, made them extremely heavy and attracted raccoons, mice, squirrels, flies and a host of other pests.
 The garbage disposal eliminated most of those problems and is truly one of the unsung heroes of the contemporary kitchen.
-The following are some of the most obvious benefits of the garbage disposal.
+The following are some of the most obvious benefits of garbage disposal.

 - A fresher smelling kitchen – In the days before the garbage disposal food waste was a common source of foul odors in the kitchen.
 This was especially true during the red hot days of summer.
 The garbage disposal puts an end to foul kitchen odors as well as those ripe smells that used to drift in the window from the trash cans.